Health Care For All supports the authorization of dental therapists in Massachusetts.

 Currently, many Massachusetts residents are suffering from a lack of proper dental care.
 Over 520,000 people in Massachusetts live in areas with a shortage of dentists.
 In 2015, over 40 percent of children on MassHealth didn't see a dentist.
 This lack of care can lead to poor oral health and, in many case, emergency visits when health problems become severe, as seen in the Health Policy Commission report which showed that in 2015, there were 33,467 emergency department visits for preventable oral health conditions.
 Ensuring proper dental care could prevent many of these visits, decreasing the pain and suffering of individuals and saving considerable money on hospital costs.
 This would cut costs for the state as well, because many of those going to the emergency room for oral health issues are covered by MassHealth.

-HCFA supports the bill currently before the state legislature, An Act Authorizing Dental Therapists to Expand Access to Oral Health.
+HCFA supports a dental therapy bill currently before the Massachusetts state legislature, An Act Authorizing Dental Therapists to Expand Access to Oral Health.

 Over 60 organizations throughout the Commonwealth of Massachusetts support dental therapist legislation.
-We encourage you to learn more about the DT legislation and which organizations support it by viewing our flyer, which can be seen by clicking here.
+We encourage you to learn more about the Dental Therapy legislation and which organizations support it by viewing our flyer, which can be seen by clicking here.

-You can learn more about the importance of dental therapists from the stories below:
+You can learn more about the importance of dental therapists from the news stories below: